marciomat/reverse_engineering/hackthebox/headache/README.md

 And there is, in fact, a flag hidden there!
 But it's a fake flag...

-The easiest way to proceed here is to edit the binary and change the `jne 0x1352` instruction.
+The easiest way to make sure we can debug the real `main()` function is to edit the binary and change the `jne 0x1352` instruction.
 There are many options here.
 We can simply swap from `jne` to `je` or replace the `jne` with 2 `nop`.

 I used the latter approach and saved the new binary as `patched_headache`.
 This is the binary I'll be using from here on.